 Biography for Dr. Bratt-Leal:

-Dr. Bratt-Leal received his B.S. from the University of Washington in 2005 and his Ph.D. from Georgia Tech and Emory University in the field of Biomedical Engineering in 2011.
-At UW, he worked in the labs of Dr. Ceci Giachelli and Dr. Buddy Ratner to apply sphere templating techniques for the development of porous fibrin scaffolds.
+Dr. Bratt-Leal received his B.S. from the University of Washington and his Ph.D. from Georgia Tech and Emory University in the field of Biomedical Engineering.

 His specialty lies in the field of directed differentiation of pluripotent stem cells, including differentiating stem cells towards dopaminergic neurons (the cells which are lost in the progression of Parkinson’s disease.)

-He joined the Loring lab at The Scripps Research Institute specifically to work on the Parkinson’s project and now leads the research team working on Parkinson’s research as the Director of Research and Development.
+He joined the Loring lab at Scripps Research specifically to work on the Parkinson’s project and is now Senior Vice President of Research and Development at Aspen Neuroscience.

 Learn more about this collaboration here.